crary/odin-recipes/README.md

-This is a readme file for the Odin Project project in order to show my progress and completion foundation courses.
+This is a readme file for the Odin Project project in order to show my progress and completion of foundation courses.